Tai Po District: Electoral subdivisions

 The local council of the district, Tai Po District Council, was divided into several subdivisions, known as electoral constituencies.
 However, the border of those electoral constituencies would under review in each election.
-It was also accused of gerrymandering for the proposed change of the border for several constituencies in the district for 2019 election.
+It was also accused of gerrymandering for the proposed change of the border for several constituencies in the district for the 2019 election.

 In the election of the Legislative Council of Hong Kong, Tai Po District belongs to the cross-district electoral constituency New Territories East.

 In the past, Tai Po District belonged to the Regional Council, the middle-tier local government between the city's Legislative Council and the district councils.
-The Regional Council oversee the New Territories, while its counterpart, Urban Council, oversee Kowloon (including New Kowloon) and the Hong Kong Island.
+The Regional Council oversees the New Territories, while its counterpart, Urban Council, oversees Kowloon (including New Kowloon) and the Hong Kong Island.
 However, they were abolished.
-The executive function of the Regional Council was takeover by the Leisure and Cultural Services Department and other government departments.
+The executive function of the Regional Council was a takeover by the Leisure and Cultural Services Department and other government departments.

-Before the establishment of the Tai Po District, the area belonged to the District Office North (founded as the District Office which also oversee area around modern day Sha Tin), which its headquarter is located in Tai Po; the District Officer was also resided in Tai Po in the Island House on Yuen Chau Tsai.
+Before the establishment of the Tai Po District, the area belonged to the District Office North (founded as the District Office which also oversees the area around modern-day Sha Tin), which its headquarter is located in Tai Po; the District Officer was also resided in Tai Po in the Island House on Yuen Chau Tsai.

-The election for the village head, as well as councilors of Heung Yee Kuk, has its own electoral constituencies, which based on the boundary of the villages.
+The election for the village head, as well as councilors of Heung Yee Kuk, has its own electoral constituencies, which are based on the boundary of the villages.